-We know that it can be overwhelming or intimidating to go to any new doctor’s office for the first time.
+We know that it can be overwhelming to go to any new doctor’s office for the first time.

-From the first moment you enter our Chiropractic office we have tried to create a fun and loving atmosphere.
-Many of our first time practice members have commented how at ease they felt from not only the environment we have created but also how their questions and concerns about Chiropractic were addressed.
 It is an opportunity for you to meet with us, find out what we do to help people, and to get a feel if our office is a good fit for you.
-It is a time for us to find out exactly what your health concerns are and determine what we can do to help you.
+It is also an opportunity for us to find out exactly what your health concerns are and determine what we can do to help you.

 How do we determine if we can help you?
-In addition to discussing your specific health concerns, we use state-of-the-art technology to detect and pinpoint abnormal function in the spine, which causes nerve system disturbance.
-The standard tests include SEMG (Surface Electromyography) – which measures the amount of electrical current in the muscles, and thermography – skin temperature along the spine.
-These tests are described in more detail on the next page.
+In addition to discussing your specific health concerns, we use state-of-the-art technology to detect and pinpoint abnormal function in the spine:

 Surface Electromyography (SEMG)

 Your muscles are controlled by nerves.
-The SEMG measures how well the motor nerves are working by reading the amount of current found in the muscles.
-Subluxations (misalignments) disturb the function of the nerve causing an abnormal amount of electrical current flowing to your muscles (indicated by colors and/or abnormal patterns).
+SEMG measures how well the motor nerves are working by reading the amount of electrical current found in the muscles.
+Subluxations (misalignments) disturb the function of the nerve, causing an abnormal amount of current flowing to your muscles.
+You can literally see the results, indicated by colors and/or abnormal patterns on the resulting graph.

 Muscle Balance (Symmetry)

-In addition to measuring how well the motor nerves are working, the SEMG also determines muscle balance, which is extremely important because the vertebrae in the spine depend on the muscles to move properly.
-If one or more vertebrae are out of their normal position, it disturbs nerve function.
-This disturbance creates muscle imbalance caused by an abnormal amount of electrical current in the muscles on either side of the spine.
-As a result of this disturbance, the muscles can become weaker or stronger, tighter, or fatigued.
-The abnormal muscle pattern on the scan reveals an increased amount of tension/pull on one side compared to the other (similar to a tug-of-war).
+In addition to measuring how well the motor nerves are working, SEMG also determines muscle balance, which is extremely important because the vertebrae in the spine depend on the muscles to move properly.
+If one or more vertebrae are out of position, it disturbs nerve function.
+This disturbance creates muscle imbalance, and the muscles can become weaker or stronger, tighter, or fatigued.
+An abnormal muscle pattern on the scan reveals an increased amount of tension/pull on one side compared to the other (similar to a tug-of-war).